zacniewski/Python---Basics---Django-framework/django-framework-exercises/start-new-project/src/README.md

 - after this command you should see in your terminal following view:
 ![ex1-2](../../../django-framework-exercises/screenshots/ex1-2.png)

 For now, don't worry about red warnings about migrations.
 This topic will be covered later.
+After running development server new file ```db.sqlite3``` appeared in your folder.
+This is default Django database, which is set in ```settings.py``` (configuration file of Django project).
+WOrking with databases in Django will be covered later!

 8. Open link ```http://127.0.0.1:8000/``` in the browser.
 If you see image like below - congratulations!
 ![ex1-2](../../../django-framework-exercises/screenshots/ex1-3.png)